-Question 65 [last update July 2017]: How should AIFMs convert the total value of assets under management into Euro?
+Question 65 [last update 21 July 2015]: How should AIFMs convert the total value of assets under management into Euro?

 Answer 65: First of all, AIFMs should use the rounded values of the AIFs in the base currency of the AIFs.
-Then, AIFMs should divide these rounded values by the corresponding rate of one unit of the base currency in Euros.
-For example, if the base currency of an AIF, reporting for 31 March 2015, is the US dollar and is using the ECB rate, AIFMs should multiply the rounded value in US dollar of the AIF by 0.9312, which was the spot rate on that date.
+Then, AIFMs should divide these rounded values by the corresponding value of one Euro into the base currency of the AIFs.
+For example, if the base currency of an AIF, reporting for the 31 March 2015, is the US dollar and is using the ECB rate, AIFMs should divide the rounded value in US dollar of the AIF by 1.0759 which was the spot rate on that date.

-AIFMs should report the rounded values in Euro and in the base currency in questions 33 and 34 of the consolidated reporting template for AIFM-specific information and in question 48 in Euro of the consolidated reporting template for AIF-specific information.
+AIFMs should report the rounded values in the base currency and in Euro in questions 33 and 34 of the consolidated reporting template for AIFM-specific information and in question 48 of the consolidated reporting template for AIF-specific information.
 AIFMs should also report the value of the exchange rate used for the conversion in question 37 of the consolidated reporting template for AIFM-specific information and in question 50 of the consolidated reporting template for AIF-specific information.